infinum/dotnet-handbook/Project organization/Project structure.md

 ### Configurations

 Up until .NET 6, the entry point for adding all configurations and registrations was in the `Startup` class.
-After that, Microsoft has simplified the initial project structure by having all the code necessary to configure and run the API in `Program.cs`.
-Even though we could add all our registrations and configurations there, we prefer placing them in extension methods for `IServiceCollection` and `ApplicationBuilder`.
+With .NET 6 came a simplified version of application configuration - instead of having separate classes for configuring and running the API, all that code can now be found in `Program.cs`.
+Even though we could continue the trend by adding all our registrations and configurations there, we prefer placing them in extension methods for `IServiceCollection` and `ApplicationBuilder`.

 ``` c#
 namespace Example.Services.Configuration;